micmejia/bible-dump/AMPC/John/John 11.md

-Jesus said to her, Did I not tell you _and_ [^a]promise you that if you would believe _and_ rely on Me, you would see the glory of God?
+Jesus said to her, Did I not tell you _and_ promise you that if you would believe _and_ rely on Me, you would see the glory of God?